MEDICINE

 The key to using drugs is to have them closely monitored.

 Be informed And communicate.
-The medicine may be working and you don't think it is because you aren't communicating with the doctor.
+The medicine may be working and you don't think it is because you aren't communicating with

 Don't be afraid to ask questions!